Michael Benson

 Production Supervisor & Data Administrator, Adjunct Professor

 Brandon Prendergast is an AEA stage manager and a 1995 graduate of Mary Washington who works regularly at the major DC theatres including Ford’s Theatre, The Kennedy Center, Shakespeare Theatre Company, and Signature Theatre.
 Brandon has stage managed nearly 100 professional productions in his career including collaborations with Bernadette Peters, Julie Taymor, Twyla Tharp, Terrence McNally, Gillian Lynn, Jason Robert Brown, and others.
 He has worked on several world premieres and pre-Broadway runs including Ragtime, Follies, Sideshow, and Come From Away.
-Brandon also oversees the stage management program and teaches Stage Management.
+He also oversees the stage management program and teaches Stage Management.

 Office: duPont 322